bluegreen-labs/weahtr/README.md

 g.generate(samples = 10, path = "~/output/path/")
 ```

+## Table layout mapping methods

+The package includes three methods to align the source image with
+a known template or guides, there is a `table`, `fft` and the `features`
+method.

+### Table method

+The `table` recognition method is based on polygon dilation and erosion, to
+calculate the four corners of the largest table in an image.
+This assumes
+that the tables are well defined (bounded by a grid).
+In addition, one needs
+a JSON guides file covering the full extent of the table.
+This therefore also
+requires you to set the rows to skip in the processing of the table content.

+Generally, this method is fast but can be unreliable on very noise data.
+It
+also requires the tables to be relatively well constrained.

+### Fast Fourier Transform (FFT) method

+The `fft` method uses translation and rotation invariant mapping within the
+frequency domain to align two images, the source image and an empty template
+of a table you want to reference.

+This method is relatively slow, but rather robust to noisy input.
+In short,
+reference templates which are approximately the same as the source (content)
+you want to reference will work to some extent.

+In this case a guides file with the location of cells in the table is only
+required for the transcription processing of the cell content, not the
+table matching.

+### Feature matching method

+The `features` method uses the correspondence between key image features (i.e
+recognizable patterns in the image) to align both images correctly.
+This method
+is computationally expensive but if it works well also the most accurate way
+of referencing data.

+As with the `fft` method, a guides file with the location of cells in the table is only
+required for the transcription processing of the cell content, not the
+table matching.

 ## References

 J. Sueiras, et al.: "Using Synthetic Character Database for Training Deep Learning